TLWebdesign/Joomla-3-EOL-Security-Fixes/README.md

 This plugin will help you update the files associated with the known security fixes as listed below.
 It will overwrite the files and then auto uninstalls itself again.

+## Version 1.1.3 fixes a regression with com_users login in certain cases.

 ## Version 1.1.2 fixes the below update issues (it also contains all previous versions fixes)
 - Infrastructure — Realigned the internal XML manifest and installer scripts to v1.1.2 to force a clean update path.
 This ensures the Joomla updater successfully applies the files, updates the success messages, and correctly displays the new version in the backend footer.